AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 By using the box syntax :ada:`(<>)`, we indicate that we make use of all definitions from the formal package parameter.

-This kind of formal package parameter containing definitions is called a *signature package*.
-Usually, a signature package is a generic package and doesn't have a package body.
-Also, it isn't useful as a standalone package.
-Instead, it's used to group types and subprogram declarations that will be used as a formal package parameter.
-This approach is useful for creating separate specifications for types and subprograms that don't belong together.
-Also, multiple signature packages can be cascaded to create more complex generic implementations.

 Abstracting procedures into packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~